vaderdan/test-interview-x/README.md

 install on android:

-(before everything else open android project with Android studio and update gradle && clean project)
+(before everything else open the android project (android sub-folder) with Android studio and update gradle && clean project)

 then run this script